halivert/return-visits/design_docs.md

 # Return visits

-As Jehovah's witnesses we want to track who we visit and when to make the return visits easier.
+As Jehovah's witnesses we want to track who we visit and when to make the return visits.
 People information is sensible data, so it shouldn't leave the device where it was saved at least in network events like cloud backups.

 ## Use cases

 ### The publisher wants to see the information of the people

 Filter and sort the information.
+Filter by some fields like, colony.
 See the nearest people with device location.

 ### The publisher wants to update the information of the people

 When she updates the information a new entry should be added, to let she know that something changed, it must be slightly different to common entries.

+## The publisher wants to add another person with same location

+When there's another person who answers the door, we want to save as a new person record, but with the same location.

 ### The publisher wants to add new interested people